alcortesm/echo-udp/README.md

 # echo-udp

 A command that echoes UDP payloads to the stdout.

-It is specially designed to be used as a debugging service in docker-compose.
+It is specially designed to be used as a docker-compose service to debug services that send UDP messages.

 A PORT environment variable is required, with the port to listen to.

-Includes an internal healthcheck and can be gracefully stopped by a SIGINT or a SIGTERM.
+It includes an internal healthcheck and can be gracefully stopped with SIGTERM or SIGINT.

 ## Installation